Investigation of Parameter Uncertainty in Clustering Using a Gaussian Mixture Model Via Jackknife, Bootstrap and Weighted Likelihood Bootstrap: Sampling based approaches to variance estimation in model-based clustering

-\item Form $K$ samples comprising of observations from the original data $\mathbf{X}$.
+\item Form $B$ samples comprising of observations from the original data $\mathbf{X}$.

-\begin{itemize} \item Under the JK approach, each of the $K_{JK} = n$ samples contains $(n-1)$ observations.
+\begin{itemize} \item Under the JK approach, each of the $B_{JK} = n$ samples contains $(n-1)$ observations.
 Jackknife sample $\mathbf{X}_j$ denotes the sample of the original observations $\mathbf{X}$ with observation $j$ omitted, $j = 1,2,\ldots,n$.

-\item Under the BS, each of the $K_{BS}$ samples contains $n$ observations, where the observations are sampled with replacement from $\mathbf{X}$.
-In this study $K_{BS} = 100$ was found to be sufficient to ensure robust variance estimation, but, erring on the side of caution, $K_{BS} = 200$ was employed for each of the illustrative data sets. \end{itemize}
+\item Under the BS, each of the $B_{BS}$ samples contains $n$ observations, where the observations are sampled with replacement from $\mathbf{X}$.
+In this study $B_{BS} = 999$ was used (the \texttt{mclust} default) to ensure robust variance estimation for each of the illustrative data sets.
+It is computationally feasible to run a greater number of bootstrap samples if required.
+See \cite{andrews2000three} for a formal guide to choosing the number of bootstrap samples across a range of applications. \end{itemize}

-\item For each sample $k = 1,2,\ldots,K$, construct the associated initialization matrix of group membership probabilities $\mathbf{\hat{Z}}_k$.
+\item For each sample $b = 1,2,\ldots,B$, construct the associated initialization matrix of group membership probabilities $\mathbf{\hat{Z}}_b$.
 This is populated with the values from the $\mathbf{\hat{Z}}_{\tilde{M}}$ matrix formed using the full data that correspond to each observation sampled.
-This circumvents the problem of label switching that would otherwise have to be explicitly undone at the end of the algorithm.
+This circumvents the problem of label switching (the problem that the likelihood is invariant under a permutation of the labels assigned to the mixture components) that would otherwise have to be explicitly undone at the end of the algorithm.
+It can be verified that this step successfully negates the possibility of label switching by checking the ordering of the sizes of the $\btau$ and $\bmu$ component probability and mean parameter estimates that emerge from each JK, BS, PB and WLBS sample fitted versus those of the optimal model.
+Across all data sets tested, this post processing step never failed to verify that label switching had been avoided through use of the $\mathbf{\hat{Z}}_{\tilde{M}}$ matrix for initialization purposes and that the original component orderings remained unaltered.